luxjake/Thesis/README.md

 * OpenMP developement headers
 * [Meson build system](https://mesonbuild.com/)
 * [LZ4](https://lz4.github.io/lz4/) headers and library
 * [RocksDb](https://rocksdb.org/) static library.
 Compile it for your system with support for LZ4 and ZSTD and put librocksdb.a in the ./lib/ folder.
+Put the rocksdb/include/ from rocksdb repos into the ./include/ folder.

 ### Python Requirements
 Python 3.6+ is recommended.